Back to blog

 3. Consider voluntary top-ups

 The government contributes 50 cents for every dollar you contribute, up to $521.43/year (if you contribute $1,042.86).
 This is the member tax credit — it's free money.
 Make sure you're contributing enough to get the full amount.
+Wondering whether to top up KiwiSaver or save in a bank account?
+See KiwiSaver vs savings account.

 4. Know the first home withdrawal rules

 You can withdraw your KiwiSaver for a first home if you've been a member for 3+ years.
 You can withdraw everything except the $1,000 kick-start (if you received one) and the government contributions.
+For the full breakdown, see our guide on saving for your first home in NZ.

 The First Home Grant adds up to $5,000 for existing homes or $10,000 for new builds (per person, so $20,000 for a couple building new).